juunas11/managedidentity-filesharing/README.md

 ### Local setup

-To run the app locally, you need to have an SQL Server (Express should be fine) + Azure Storage Emulator.
+To run the app locally, you need to have an SQL Server (Express should be fine) + Azure Storage Emulator/Azurite.
 Modify appsettings.Development.json:

 - ConnectionStrings:DefaultConnection: Modify to point the app at your development database
 - Authentication:ClientId: The application id / client id of the app you registered in AAD

 You need to create the `files` container in your Storage Emulator.
-The app does not create the container as it won't have the right to do that in Azure.
+The app does not create the container; it expects it to be there.

 Create the database in your SQL Server and run the SetupScripts/Migrations.sql script in there.
 You can also run `dotnet ef` commands to migrate your database/generate the script.